 The case can further be appealed to the Fourth Court of Appeals and the Texas Supreme Court if no resolution is reached.

-In the past decade, fired officers have won reinstatement more than two-thirds of the time, according to a KSAT analysis using data obtained under public information law.
+In the past decade, fired officers have been reinstated in more than two-thirds of the time, either by a third-party arbitrator or after the chief reconsidered their termination, according to a KSAT analysis using data obtained under public information law.

 “Clearly, the current collective bargaining agreement limits the Chief’s ability to appropriately discipline officers that deserve to be disciplined.
 We intend to bring those issues to the next contract negotiation with the police union,” said City Manager Erik Walsh in a statement to KSAT.
 “I am hoping the police union will agree that these cases tarnish and impact the community’s confidence in our police department.
 The residents of San Antonio expect better behavior from police officers than what these individuals demonstrated, and frankly, so do I. Fortunately, the conduct of these few does not reflect of the high character of the more than 2,300 other officers on the streets protecting our community today.”